timmorey/ember-font-awesome/README.md

 npm install --save-dev ember-cli-font-awesome
 ```

-This addon has been developed and tested against ember-cli 0.0.44 and uses Font Awesome 4.2.
+This addon works with ember-cli v0.0.43 and later.

 ## Basic usage